 Luckily, plane crashes aren’t very common, in fact there are usually under 100 per year, but that doesn’t mean planes never need to be towed.
 From accidents to transport, the opportunity to tow planes is more common than you may realize.
 This might be just the occasional profit boost your business needs.

 Standard tow trucks should get most plane towing jobs done, but the type of truck will always depend on the size of the aircraft.
-For the most part, you should be able to handle the tow with a car carrier, heavy duty truck, or a trailer.
+For the most part, you should be able to handle the tow with a car carrier or heavy duty truck.
 You may need some additional tools, but you probably already have all the major equipment you need.